sjelin/resume/README.md

 * [Web Version](http://sjelin.github.io/resume)
 * [PDF Version](http://sjelin.github.io/resume/Martin%20Samuel%20Jelin%27s%20Resume.pdf) (use this version for printing)

-Please note that the web version was built for modern browsers and is best viewed in either Chrome, Safari, iOS, or Android (though it has been tested in Firefox and works alright there too).
+I have only tested this resume in Chrome, so it may look a bit off in other browsers.

 Do not try to print the web version, it probably will not work.
 It has been configured to print properly on my computer in Chrome.
-Getting printing to work exactly how I want it to in multiple browsers is nearly impossible.

 #### License